jamesjharper/integra8/examples/README.md

 ## Stdout Capture + Child Processes
 Rust's inbuilt test framework makes use of `std::io::stdio::set_output_capture` to capture `stdout` outputs.
 This API is unstable, and therefore Integra8 does not make use of it.
-To provide comparable functionality, Integra8 starts all `Tests`, `Setups` and `Tear downs` in their own individual process.
+To provide comparable functionality, Integra8 starts all `Tests`, `Setups` and `Tear downs` in their process.

-While this is acceptable for most uses cases, it does undermine the async runtime's ability to schedule optimally and might impact any custom global state managed added by a test author.
+While this is acceptable for most uses cases, it does undermine the async runtime's ability to schedule optimally and may impact any custom global state-managed added by a test author.

-This behavior can be disabled with the used of the `use_child_process` setting or `--framework:use-child-process` command line parameter, however this will also disable log stdout capture, resulting in an potential log interleaving when running tests.
+This behaviour can be disabled with the `use_child_process` setting or `--framework:use-child-process` command line parameter,

+This however will also disable log stdout capture, resulting in logs to console interleaving when running tests.

-When disabling `use_child_process`, its considering using *artifacts writers* as described bellow.
+When disabling `use_child_process`, consider using *artefacts writers* as described in the _Test Artifacts workaround_ segement bellow.

 ```rust